Research

 It's Not (Just) About the Money: Pay and the Value of Working Conditions in Teaching

-Awards: Best Paper Award at the CESifo Economics of Education Conference 2024
+Awards: Best Paper Award, CESifo Economics of Education Conference 2024

 The Effects of Prohibiting Marriage Bars: The Case of U.S. Teachers